Winnipeggers — actually all Manitobans — are notorious for going to great lengths to find a “great” bargain.

 When recycling household items, ensure they are in good condition.
 The items up for consideration in the city-wide free garage sale include books, CDs, DVDs, furniture, electronics, small appliances, yard and garden tools (lawn mowers, snow throwers, rakes, shovels, etc.), kitchen gadgets, dishes, cutlery, pots and pans, sports equipment and toys.
 When selecting the items to place at the curb, keep safety in mind.
 It’s not an opportunity to get rid of unwanted lawn darts.

-What adds to the allure of the giveaway weekends is that participants are helping to keep their communities “green” at the same time.
+What adds to the allure of the giveaway weekends is that participants are helping to keep their communities “green.”
 Any items that find a new home are not being taken to the landfill, which makes environmentally-friendly sense.

 No one is forced to participate in the giveaway weekend.
 If someone believes their “treasures” are too valuable and require some monetary value to be attached to them, then feel free to hold a garage sale.
 And no one is preventing you from donating your items to a deserving charity.